-3 Details of the proposed waveform to be assessed and the associated electrical quantities in the body response microseconds and with a repetition rate of one thousand pulses per second.
+3 Details of the proposed waveform to be assessed and the associated electrical quantities in the body response

+The voltage waveform to be assessed by this report is intended to be used to quieten any possible muscular reaction of the animal after being killed.
+The proposed waveform comprises a repetitive series of uni-directional (mono-polar) rectangular voltage pulses of 300 volts amplitude with a duration of 100 microseconds and with a repetition rate of one thousand pulses per second.
 There is thus a total period of one millisecond (or 1000 microseconds) between consecutive pulses and an interval of 0.9 milliseconds (or 900 microseconds) between the pulses when there is no voltage applied to the animal carcass.
 The total number of pulses will depend on the time of application of the voltage to the carcass.